The Nudist Club Culture and Community

 The Nudist Club Experience

 Some nudist clubs and resorts are cooperatives (this means that all the members own the club together), but many are privately owned.
 For the average nudist both types of clubs are good options to visit and explore.
-Some nudist clubs offer the amenities and experience typical to most hotels, such as restaurants, volleyball, a pool or lake, gyms and tennis courts, yoga and many will offer table massages.
+Some nudist clubs offer the amenities and experience typical to most hotels, such as restaurants, nude volleyball, naked pool parties, skinny dipping in a lake, gyms and tennis courts, naked yoga and many will offer table massages.
 Some places even host live entertainment or might have a night club.
 Again, everything enjoyed by the typical tourist is enjoyed by the nudist — only without clothing.

 It is important to research a nudist club before visiting.
 Each club has its own unique personality and requirements.
 Finding the right fit is important for making the experience a positive and memorable one.